Plant Schedules: Getting Started

 The option to Include Cost will not function correctly if you select the Quantity Before Name option.
 (It's an unfortunate quirk of the engineering of calculations for the Plant Schedule.)
 If you need to include Quantity Before Name in your Plant Schedule, you will need to leave Include Cost unchecked.

 3. Space between Plants: Check this box to insert empty spaces between plant rows in the plant schedule.

 4. Quantity before Name: If you check this box, the quantity of each plant placed in your drawing will appear just after the code and/or symbol, but before the plant's name.
 If you do not check this box, the quantity will appear after the container size.

-Note: The Quantity before Name option is not intended for use in drawings with multiple work areas.
+Note: This option is not intended for use in drawings with multiple Work Areas.
 If you check this option in a drawing with more than one work area, the plant schedule will often include several columns of quantities before each plant name – a recipe for a messy, hard-to-read plant schedule.

 5. Symbols at Plan Size: If you want your schedule to show the symbols for trees or shrubs, the default is to include them at a relatively small size for ease of appearance.
 If you check this box, the symbols for either trees or shrubs will appear in the schedule at the same size as on the plan.